Research-as-a-Code/Research_as_a_Code/memories/UDR_UNBOUNDLOCALERROR_FIX.md

 ### Ready For
 - ✅ User can retry their dynamic strategy query
-- ✅ UDF should compile without template errors (fix #2)
+- ✅ UDR should compile without template errors (fix #2)
-- ✅ UDF should execute without UnboundLocalError (fix #3)
+- ✅ UDR should execute without UnboundLocalError (fix #3)
 - ✅ Report should be generated successfully

 ### Next Steps
 1. User submits the same query again (third time!)
 2. Monitor for successful execution
-3. If successful: UDF is fully operational!
+3. If successful: UDR is fully operational!
 4. If new error: Continue iterative debugging

 ---